Super Psychic Policeman Chojo: Manga

 Written and illustrated by Shun Numa, the series began publication as a one-shot, which was published in Shueisha's Weekly Shōnen Jump magazine on April 24, 2023.
 The one-shot was turned into a full series, which was serialized in Weekly Shōnen Jump from February 13, 2024, to June 9, 2025.
-As of September 2025, the series' individual chapters have been collected into eight tankōbon volume.
+As of September 2025, the series' individual chapters have been collected into eight tankōbon volumes.

 Viz Media and Manga Plus are publishing the series in English simultaneously with its Japanese release.